SarinhaCortez/philosophy_book_reccomender/docs/README.md

 ### 3. Separate offline intelligence from online retrieval

-One of the key choices in the current version is that expensive book understanding happens offline.
+One of the key choices in the current version is book understanding happening offline.

 - **offline:** enrich books, embed books, build the semantic index
 - **online:** extract one user preference profile, embed one query, retrieve nearest books

-This keeps the online experience responsive while still allowing richer semantic matching than a purely lexical baseline.
+This keeps the online experience responsive while still allowing rich semantic matching.

 ### 4. Treat data quality as part of the recommender

 For this project, the catalogue is part of the recommendation logic.
 In the beginning, noisy entries such as fiction, self-help, programming, or generally non-philosophy books would enter the corpus through permissive Open Library subject metadata.

-So a large part of the engineering work here is:
+So a large part of the engineering work here was:

 - deciding what counts as "in-domain,"
 - filtering,